poshjosh/automate-idea-to-social/README.md

 2. Set required environment variables: For a full ist of environment variables, see [Environment](docs/environment.md).

 3. Set the required run options: For a full list of run options, see [Run Options](docs/run-options.md).
+Run options may be provided in various ways and are resolved in the following order, from least to highest precedence:
+   * Yaml file `run.config.yaml` in directory determined by the `CONFIG_DIR` environment variable (default `resources/config`).
+   * Environment variables e.g: `RUN_ARGS="--agents twitter --browser-visible true"`
+   * Passed as command line arguments e.g: `python3 aideas/web.py --agents twitter --browser-visible false`

 4. Run the app by running [shell/run.sh](shell/run.sh) in a command prompt.